 Plaza del Carmen

-Another famous and very alluring square is the Plaza del Carmen, whereby not only the plaza itself deserves your attention but also the calle Marín Varona leading there.
-There are beautiful structures, lots of small bars, shops, and galleries – all lovingly decorated with lanterns and flowers.
+Another famous and very alluring square is the Plaza del Carmen, whereby not only does the plaza itself deserve your attention but also the calle Marín Varona leading there.
+There are beautiful structures, and lots of small bars, shops, and galleries – all lovingly decorated with lanterns and flowers.

 The plaza’s strongest suit and a real tourist magnet are the local people you meet here.
-They seem a bit stiff?
+What’s that, they seem a bit stiff?
 Well, that’s because they were cast from bronze by artist Martha Jimenez Perez.